 Fastest Growing Market:

-The market for fuel cell is expected to grow at a CAGR of approximately 14.97% during the forecast period of 2020 – 2025.
+The market for fuel cell is expected to grow at a CAGR of more than 14.97% during the forecast period of 2020 – 2025.
 The number of hydrogen refueling stations (HRS) open to the public or fleets, worldwide, is increasing.
 The number of planned HRS over the short term, and till 2030, is also rising.
 Therefore, the rapid growth in HRS is expected to drive the demand for fuel cell vehicles, which is likely to further supplement the market growth during the forecast period.
 One of the biggest competitors of fuel cells in today’s clean fuel-powered vehicle market is the battery.
 The prices of lithium-ion batteries (LIB) have been decreasing at a very steep rate, which has augmented the growth of LIB adoption, and in a way, has been side-lining the relatively expensive fuel cells technology.
 This sharp and sustained cost reduction is expected to help reinforce lithium-ion as the battery of choice in all energy storage markets, including residential storage and micro-grids, in turn, hindering the growth of the market studied.

 - Transportation accounted for the largest share in 2018 owing to the rising number of fuel cell powered vehicles across the world.